LazyShion/gScarf/README.md

 # gScarf: Fast Algorithm for Fine-grained Modularity Clustering
-The implementation of gScarf proposed in the following paper.
+The implementation of gScarf proposed in IJCAI'19.
+If you use our software, **please cite the following paper**.

-[Shiokawa+, IJCAI19] H. Shiokawa, T. Amagasa, H. Kitagawa, "Scaling Fine-grained Modularity Clustering for Massive Graphs," In Proc.
-IJCAI 2019.
+[Shiokawa+, IJCAI19] Hiroaki Shiokawa, Toshiyuki Amagasa, Hiroyuki Kitagawa, **"Scaling Fine-grained Modularity Clustering for Massive Graphs,"** In _Proceedings of the 28th International Joint Conference on Artificial Intelligence (IJCAI2019)_, pp.4597-4604, Macao, China, August 2019.

-# LICENSE
+## LICENSE
 This software is released under the MIT license.
 Please see LICENSE.txt for details.